HTML <ul> compact Attribute

 When present, it specifies that the list should render smaller than normal, by reducing the space between lines and the indentation of the list.

-The compact attribute of <ul> is deprecated in HTML 4.01.
+The compact attribute of <ul> is not supported in HTML5.
 Use CSS instead.

 CSS syntax: <ul style="line-height: 80%">